-2020 has been hit or miss for A LOT of retailers.
 In the past, some looked forward to the holiday rush, while other dreaded the types of customers they might have to deal with.
-One thing we want to emphasize for this particular season is this: Every Opportunity Matters
+One thing we want to emphasize for this particular year is this: Every Opportunity Matters

 Your customers, new or old, need to be made to feel special more than ever before.
 Nothing can be taken for granted, nothing can be overlooked.
 This season is questionable the most important holiday season in your history.
 The question then becomes, what are you going to do about it?